-- Major coursework - Professional education coursework - Completion of the Multiple Subjects Test (EC/EL/ML) - Completion of appropriate NES Subject Area Test (ML/HS; ESOL) - Recommendation for Full-Time Student Teaching
+- Major coursework - Professional education coursework - Completion of the NES Elementary I and II exams (EC/EL/ML) - Completion of appropriate NES Subject Area Test (ML/HS; ESOL) - Recommendation for Full-Time Student Teaching

 Student Teaching and Seminar

 Student teaching consists of two semesters of classroom experiences taken concurrently with a Seminar for Student Teaching during which the student is assigned to a state approved school that cooperates with Linfield College in teacher preparation.
 The student teacher shares the teaching role with the classroom teacher and completes a work sample at each level of authorization.
 Students in both Part-Time and Full-Time Student Teaching are observed weekly by college faculty.
 Students must provide their own transportation to assigned schools.